 Frank is an Italian audio engineer driven by the passion for sound synthesis.
-He is studying Audio Engineering and Music Production at SAE Berlin with lecturer like Bernd Burgdorf (Pink, Green Day, The Bangles, Kelly Osborne) and Gary Marlowe (Berlinale Talent Alumnus, World Soundtrack Academy, European Film Academy).
+He studied Audio Engineering and Music Production at SAE Berlin with lecturers like Bernd Burgdorf and Gary Marlowe.
+An active member of the Berlin underground electronic movement.

 I am a music employee, I want to feel the music, deliver and translate the artist vision into reality.

 I offer a various range of analog and digital synthesizers to make your beats sound old school like 90'hip hop to a futuristic EDM sound.
 I love synth wave and postpunk.
 I am comfortable programming beats on vintage MPC, FM Synthesis, Sampling, and Modular Synthesisers.

 I love jazz and blues as well as wild experimental genres, every new work I approach it's a new chapter of my career, for this reason, I tend to be very communicative with my clients and coworkers.

 I do not like to list prices for my work, every project has his own needs, I encourage you to write to me about your ideas and I will get back to you with a detailed quote.

 Send me a note through the contact button above.

 Francesco gave me a huge hand with technical support for music production, mixing, synthesis and signal flow.
 His dedication to the audio field is definitely something that I admire.
 He has unlimited knowledge brilliant mind and his way to handle things with musicians and music producers it's simply great.